 Weight loss tablets

 The only licensed prescription medicine available in the UK for weight loss is orlistat.
-Orlistat is available under the brand name Xenical and also as the generic version.
-In combination with a diet and exercise regime, orlistat can reduce the amount of fat that is absorbed into the body by about a quarter.
+Orlistat is available as a generic drug and under the brand name Xenical .
+In combination with a diet and exercise regime, orlistat can reduce the amount of fat that is absorbed into the body by about a third.
 It is only available on prescription from a registered doctor.
 You can buy a weaker version of orlistat (under the brand name Alli) in LloydsPharmacy without a prescription.
+If you decide to use one of these tablets, reducing the fat in your diet is important as well as making changes to your lifestyle, such as the diet and exercise suggestions explained above.

-There are three main types of weight loss surgery you can have:
+There are two main types of weight loss surgery you can have:

-- where the size of the stomach is reduced by a band, meaning you require less food to feel full
+- a gastric band, where the size of the stomach is reduced by a band, meaning you require less food to feel full

 - gastric bypass, where the size of the stomach is reduced, with similar effects to the gastric band